Conference Agenda

 Welcome and Introductory Remarks from Drew Bernstein

-MarcumAsia’s Co-Chair, Drew Bernstein, welcomes the attendees and sponsors and provides an overview of cross-border IPOs and SPACs from Greater China and Asia, growing interest among U.S. investors, and the challenges and success factors for listing in the U.S.
+MarcumAsia’s Co-Chair, Drew Bernstein, welcomes the attendees and sponsors, providing an overview of cross-border IPOs and SPACs from Greater China and Asia, the growing interest among U.S. investors, and the challenges and success factors for listing in the U.S.

 State of the U.S. IPO Market, NASDAQ